hardik1144/Fyle_WebDevelopmentProject-Calculator/README.md

 ## Assumptions:-

-Instead of providing an exclamation as an error icon, I have made the field to highlight in red when an incoorect value is added in the field or a field is left empty.
+Instead of providing an exclamation as an error icon, I have made the field to highlight in red when an incorrect value is added in the field or a field is left empty.

 ## Screenshots of the websites:-